 Now more than ever before, businesses rely on the World Wide Web.
 With the sheer number of Internet users who participate in social networking, it only makes sense for companies to jump on board and embrace the social networking revolution.
 You, too, can use social networking to get ahead in your career or small business.
 Just remember, it's not just your friends who are looking at your page.

-For more information on social networking, make connections to the articles found on the next page.
+For more information on social networking, make connections to the articles found below.